zliu-fd/lmdbjni/readme.md

  }
 ```

-Working against a Snapshot view of the Database:
+Working against a Snapshot view of the Database.

 ```java
  // create a read-only transaction...